1. When are you open?

 4. What are the major kids events at the park?
 When do they take place?

 Children love to play on our playground and picnic in the oak-shaded grove.
 Those are available on a first-come, first-served basis.
-In addition, our major children’s activities are: visits to the Discovery Creek Children’s Museum; attending Puppet Co. shows; going to plays at the Adventure Theatre; and of course… seeing and riding on the carousel!
+In addition, our major children’s activities are: visits to the Glen Echo Aquarium; attending Puppet Co. shows; going to plays at the Adventure Theatre; and of course… seeing and riding on the carousel!

 5. How many people visit Glen Echo Park annually?